Attack Surface

 The smaller the attack surface, the fewer opportunities there are for an attacker to exploit.

-Four types of Attack Surface
+Four types of attack surfaces

 1. Digital Attack Surface: